 Have Family Fun at The Big Feastival

 With its food and music theme, this really is a unique festival.
-It’s a festival with heart too as funds are raised for the Jamie Oliver Food Foundation.
-Come for the day, camp for the weekend or treat yourself to a luxurious glamping experience.
+It’s a festival with heart too as funds are raised for charities such as Action Against Hunger.
+Be a festival-goer for the day, camp for the weekend or treat yourself to a luxurious glamping experience.
 The farm is owned by writer, musician and cheesemaker Alex James who is best known as the bass player in Blur.

 Groove The Night Away